bit-board/bitboard-docs/docs/Meeting Minutes.md

 **Action Plans:**
 * Start working on the hardware prototype
-* Develop an mbed code for input signals and related controls for the proposed examples.
+* Develop an Mbed code for input signals and related controls for the proposed examples.

 ## 7. Meeting on Leaflet and Poster
 **Date:** 6 June 2019